Ernesto Medina: Awards and honors

 He holds an honorary membership in the Ecological Society of America supported by letters from P. D. Coley, T. A. as well as the international membership in the National Academy of Sciences.
 He was one of the inaugural Fellows of the Ecological Society of America, elected in 2012.

-His honors also include Guggenheim fellow and Lorenzo Mendoza Fleury Prize.
+His honors also include Guggenheim Fellowship (1986) and a Lorenzo Mendoza Fleury Science Prize.

 Public engagement

 In 1970, he did postdoctoral research at the Carnegie Institution (Stanford, California) on the photosynthesis of plants.

 In 1979, Medina was a guest at both the Australian National University and Stanford University (USA).

-Medina has also participated projects with MAB, INTECOL, SCOPE, OAS, and FAO.
+Medina has also participated projects with MAB, INTECOL, SCOPE (Simons Collaboration on Ocean Processes and Ecology), OAS, and FAO.
 He has helped establish a school of plant ecology in Venezuela by training 27 students through IVIC and the Universidad Central de Venezuela.

 Personal life

 Medina is married to Elvira Cuevas.